-4.4 Ablation study
+4.4 Ablation Study

-The influence of animating region (AR) extraction.
-Our system utilizes the user-select input to define the animating region, as shown in Fig.5.
+The influence of AR extraction.
+Our system utilizes the user-select input to define the animating region, as shown in Figure 5.
 The filter is proposed in this manner as an optional function to eliminate the still pixels in the cases that the animating region is not a one-type-object.
-To clarify the influence of this function, we compare the generated results with and without the filter on the input image shown in Fig.19.
-Note that other commercial software such as Pixaloop [25], Plotagraph [26] do not use this filter.
-So, their results might be similar to (a).
-From the ablation, we can see that without the filter, the still pixels are animated.
+To clarify the influence of this function, we compare the generated results with and without the filter on the input image shown in Figure 19.
+Note that other commercial software such as Pixaloop [25] and Plotagraph [26] do not use this filter.
+So, their results might be similar to Figure 19(a).
+From the ablation, we can see that without the filter the still pixels are animated.
 This phenomenon yields the inconsistency in the texture of the still subject in the AR and the corresponding still object surrounding the AR.
-And thus, ghost artifact occurs obviously (Fig.19(a)).
+And thus, ghost artifacts occur obviously (Figure 19(a)).
 See the better visualization in the supplementary video.
 As we mentioned in Section 3.2, our system allows the users to adjust the threshold to obtain the filtered animating region \mathcal{R}^F .
 That is, the pixel color threshold Θ in Equation (2) varies for each input image.
 Hence, the "cleanliness" of \mathcal{R}^F depends on the users' perceptual feeling.
-We visualize this ablation in Fig.19.
-We can see that, applying the filter can discard the still pixels (e.g. pixels of the stone mixed in the waterfall) from the animating region compared to the contrary case.
+We visualize this ablation in Figure 19.
+We can see that, applying the filter can discard the still pixels (e.g., pixels of the stone mixed in the waterfall) from the animating region compared to the contrary case.
 However, the level of "cleanliness" of \mathcal{R}^F depends on the threshold.
-For instance, \mathcal{R}^F in (a) and (b) might be coarse but it is too sharp in (d) and it is fine in (c).
+For instance, RF in Figure 19(b-1) and Figure 19(b-2) might be coarse but it is too sharp in Figure 19(b-4) and it is fine in Figure 19(b-3).